vamseeyarla/cdp-demo/README.md

 # cdp-demo

+## Setup roles, instance profiles for IDBroker
+IDBroker enabled SDX and DistroX clusters requires that AWS roles, instance profiles and the necessary trust relationship is set up between them.

 ## Setup environment
 Set up the environment using mow-dev.
 All configuration done through UI.
 The scripts in scripts/environment are there for reference purposes